tenzir/tenzir/web/docs/use/transform/README.md

 aspects rely on [pipelines](/docs/understand/language/pipelines) as building block.

-## Define a static pipeline
+## Define a pipeline

-To reference and use a pipeline as building block, you must add give it a unique nameunder the key `vast.pipelines` in the configuration file:
+To reference and use a pipeline as building block, you must add give it a unique name under the key `vast.pipelines` in the configuration file:

 ```yaml
 vast: